mccombspj/kurumastories/content/toyota/corona-mark-ii/MF-RT-Toyota-Corona-Mark-II-GSS-1970.md

 <b>Magazine:</b> Can it drive continuously at 200km/h?

-<b>Sakakibara:</b> If there is a course that allows it, then yes, it will be fine.
-The catalogue states that the rotation speed at 200km/h is 6800rpm, but with the bias-ply tires, the tire diameter increases as they expand due to centrifugal force, so the car can reach 200km/h at 6150rpm.
+<b>Sakakibara:</b> If there is a course that allows it, then yes, it can.
+The catalogue states that the rotation speed at 200km/h is 6800rpm, but with the bias-ply tires, the tire diameter increases as they expand due to centrifugal force, so the car will reach 200km/h at 6150rpm.

 <b><u>Slightly Heavy Steering Effort at Low Speeds</b></u>